 He’s also been featured on Discovery and History Channels.
 On your tour, Robin Hood will take you on a merry journey through some of Nottingham’s most popular sites including the Castle, Lace Market, and caves under the city streets.
 Telling stories as he goes.

 As well as the town tours he runs regular tours of Sherwood Forest and some bespoke tours throughout the month.

 Also, there’s a brand new show Robin Hood & The Monk for 2020 which is due to hit the stage most Saturdays at St Mary’s Church.

 12. Walk along the Robin Hood Way

-The Robin Hood Way is a walk that opened up in the 1980s which runs 105 miles from Nottingham Castle to Southwell Minster.
+The Robin Hood Way is a walk that opened up in the 1980s and runs 105 miles from Nottingham Castle to Southwell Minster.